01cyberwarehouse/Portia/README.md

 # Portia 0.0.1 alpha
 Portia is a manual web scanner tool made with nodejs for pentesting and bug bounty supported by linux operating system.
-Have any problems and bugs? please report to us!
+Have any problems and bugs? please report to us! portia inspired by real life spider name which mean intelligent at hunting behaviour.

 # Installation
 ## For debian and ubuntu based distro